 Kitchen Duty: 5 Hot Spots for Deep Cleaning

 The frenzy of fall spurs us all back into action with renewed vigor for school, work, sports and activities galore.
 The kitchen is where we fuel our bodies, minds, and souls during such busy times, so a clean kitchen simply inspires.
 Now’s the time to spruce it up—before the holidays are upon us, and the kitchen is called into overtime service.
-Tackle one heavy-duty chore each week, or just focus on those that scream for attention in your kitchen.
+Tackle one heavy-duty house cleaning chore each week, or just focus on those that scream for attention in your kitchen.
+If you need help with your cleaning tasks, you may consider hiring a house cleaning company or Hoarding Clean-up Services.

 Before you get started, assemble your tools: